OLDER PEOPLE INFORMATION

 Call: 03000 616161

-ELDERLY ACCOMMODATION COUNSEL
+ELDERLY ACCOMMODATION COUNSELOlder

 This site will help you explore options and make decisions about meeting your housing, support and care needs in later life.
 It contains detailed information on how to maintain, adapt or improve your home or release equity from it, find care or home help services, find and move to retirement housing or choose a care home where you will feel at home.
 It also specialises in all forms of ‘housing-with-care’ including extra care housing, assisted living and retirement villages.